Coosa chiefdom

-Map of the Paramount Chiefdom/Kingdom of Coosa in March 1538 (right before the De Soto expedition), along with its internal chiefdoms and neighboring states.
+Map of Coosa in March 1538 (right before the De Soto expedition), along with its internal chiefdoms and neighboring states.

-The Coosa Chiefdom was a powerful Native American paramount chiefdom in what are now Gordon and Murray counties in Georgia, in the United States.
-It was inhabited from about 1400 until about 1600, and dominated several smaller chiefdoms.
-The total population of Coosa's area of influence, reaching into present-day Tennessee and Alabama, has been estimated at 50,000.
+The Coosa Chiefdom was a powerful Muskogean-speaking Native American paramount chiefdom centered in what are now northwestern Georgia and southeastern Tennessee, in the United States.
+The total population of Coosa's area of influence, reaching further into present-day Tennessee and Alabama, has been estimated at 50,000.
+It was inhabited from at least 1400 until about 1600, and dominated several smaller chiefdoms.

 Hernando de Soto and his conquistadors visited Coosa on their expedition through the Southeast United States in 1539–1541, as did participants in Tristán de Luna's expedition in 1560, and Juan Pardo's 1566–1568 expedition.
 The Europeans recorded descriptions and impressions of the various chiefdoms they visited, describing Coosa as a series of communities and fertile gardens containing much food, rather than a town or city.

 Coosa was also the name of one of the four mother towns of the Muscogee Creek confederacy.